-Sept 13: Last day to add/drop class without a "W" grade, or to select "P/NP" option.

-Nov 15: Last day to withdraw with a grade of "W"
+- 1. 1-31: Last day to add or to drop this class without a grade of "W" or to select the "P/NP" option. - 2.
+4-11: Last day to withdraw with a grade of "W"

-Read The Fine Print
+Read the Fine Print

 - 1. The above schedule and procedures in this course are subject to change in the event of extenuating circumstances. - 2.
-It is the responsibility of each student to know and follow all written guidance given by the instructor in this syllabus.
+It is the responsibility of each student to know and follow all the written guidance given by the instructor in this syllabus.